 - Original purchasing documentation is required – receipt

-- Warranty requests have to be in writing and include the original invoice and written description of the issue.
+- Warranty requests must be in writing and include the original invoice and written description of the issue.

 Renogy Solar Panel Reminders